Beginning Ukulele Books Reviews for 7 Popular Books

 The first song with chord changes is “Good Night Ladies.”
 This song uses two chords F and C7 which is an easy 2 chord pattern.
 The book progresses slowly and steadily, eventually teaching the student seven chords (C, F, C7, G, D7, and G7.)

-Strumming patterns are introduced independently of reading melodies and progress from basic to more complicated.
+The author introduced strumming patterns independently of reading melodies and progress from basic to more complicated.
 The strumming patterns remain pretty simple.

 The book ends with “Over the Rainbow” in a slightly simplified version using the chords that have been taught in this book.